 Which scheme is best depends on your particular job role, circumstances and personal self-identification as a biologist or scientist.
 The Society also welcomes applications from members wishing to gain both Chartered titles.

 Continued Chartered status depends on completing a successful RSB online annual CPD return.
 Please email for further information.

 Chartered Science Teacher (CSciTeach) recognises the unique combination of skills, knowledge, understanding and expertise that is required by individuals involved in the specific practice and advancement of science teaching and learning.
 It engenders public confidence in professionals and gives employers confidence in their employees.
 The RSB is one of several bodies that can award the title Chartered Science Teacher under license from the Science Council, recognised as a hallmark of excellence in the UK.

 Find out more about Chartered Science Teacher.

 Chartered Biologist is offered free to all MRSB and FRSB members.
-Chartered Scientist and Chartered Science Teacher are offered under license from the Science Council for an annual fee of £30.
+Chartered Scientist and Chartered Science Teacher are offered under license from the Science Council for an annual fee of £45 and £30 respectively.
 Retention of Chartered Status is maintained through our CPD programme, demonstrating the credibility and distinction of our Chartered Scientists, Chartered Science Teachers and Biologists.

 Chartered Scientist and Chartered Science Teacher are assessed externally, and therefore it is critical that your application illustrates how you achieve each of the competencies.
 Guidance listing what you must illustrate can now be accessed via pop up boxes as you enter the evidence for each competency, and a document (below) gives some mock answers for the Chartered Scientist and Chartered Science Teacher competencies.